How do I know if palliative care is right for me?

 sources of pain and discomfort.
 These may include problems with breathing,

-fatigue, depression, insomnia, or bowel or bladder.
-Then the team will
+fatigue, depression, insomnia, bowel or bladder.
+Then the team will provide

-provide treatments that can offer relief.
-These might include medication,
+treatments that can offer relief.
+These might include medication, along

-* Communication and coordination: Palliative care teams are extremely good
+* Communication and coordination: Palliative Care clinicians place great

 * Emotional support: Palliative care focuses on the entire person, not